 An aggressive three year exploration program has been approved for the Jiama Mine to further define the extent of the mineralized system supporting the known deposit.
 The new exploration program consists of 31,200 metres of drilling with a total of 56 diamond drilling holes done in three phases with a budget of US\$5.6 million (37.35 million RMB).
-It will focus on four targets in the 3 kilometre long three-in-one complex system consisting of the Hornfels, Skarn, and Porphyry mineralized bodies.
+It will focus on four targets in the 3 kilometre long three-in-one complex system consisting of the Hornfels, Skarn, and

+Porphyry mineralized bodies.
 The first target is the 100x100 metre and 200x100 metre spacing in-fill drilling in the center part of the Skarn type mineralized body.
 The purpose is to upgrade the current inferred and indicated resources to the indicated and measured category.
 The second target is further drilling work surrounding the existing standalone quartz-diorite porphyrite gold mineralized body and gold rich Skarn type mineralized body which has been confirmed by the drilling program in 2010.
 The purpose is to define a reasonable size gold or gold rich deposit.
-The third target is to define the Skarn type mineralized body boundary by drilling holes along the North-East strike extension of the major Skarn mineralized body.
+The third target is to define the Skarn type mineralized body.
 The fourth target is to drill a 2000-3000 metre deep hole to explore the depth of the porphyry mineralized body in the center of the mineralized zone.
 Along with the drilling program, a magnetotelluric geophysical survey may be conducted to define the extent of the deep porphyry system.
 The drilling program started in April 2011 and is scheduled for completion by November 2011.
 Initial results from the drilling program are expected by the end of 2011.
-As of mid-July 2011, 19 drill rigs were turning at the Jiama Mine.
+As of mid- July 2011, 19 drill rigs were turning at the Jiama Mine.
 Approximately 11,800 metres of drilling was completed by mid- July 2011.